antronerds/r2-tutorials/original/R2Tutorials.md

     differentially expressed.
 Hovering over the points shows the genesymbol, in this case the NTRK1 gene (Figure 16).
-To speed up the graph generation this information is not automatically loaded: click on the ‘add hovering’ button below the graph to add this information.
-Note: every plot in R2 with larger amounts of datapoints (&gt;5000) will have this ‘add hovering’ button.
+To speed up the graph generation this information is not automatically loaded: click on the ï¿½add hoveringï¿½ button below the graph to add this information.
+Note: every plot in R2 with larger amounts of datapoints (&gt;5000) will have this ï¿½add hoveringï¿½ button.
     [![](_static/images/DiffentialExpress_XYplot.png)**Figure
     16: XY plot of all genes differentially expressed in the current track;**](Image:Image:DiffentialExpress%20XYplot.png)